jolson615/tech-exchange-2021/u1-html-git/ice-breaker-mini-project/README.md

 Since this is a mini project and their first time practicing with HTML/CSS, it is okay if this is not the most polished project ever, and even if each student takes the individual profile page in a different direction.
 Encourage students to make a wireframe of what they would like the profile they are making to look like and to collaborate together to make a vision for the homepage, as this will help with execution and debugging later.
 This plan can be made on paper, Jamboard, Google Drawings, or any other site that will allow them to plan and annotate their notes.

 Once students have their plans made, they can begin coding.
-From interview to the end of the planning, it should take about 40 - 45 minutes before worktime begins.
+From interview to the end of the planning, it should take about 30 minutes before work time begins.

 ## Recommended Benchmarks